SanjaiKumar-001/SOC-LAB/01-Investigations/Phase-01-Endpoint/003-lsass-credential-dumping-lolbin-tradecraft/README.md

 A separate `certutil.exe` misuse detection rule was deferred because the primary focus of Investigation 003 was credential dumping.

-These behaviors provide natural candidates for future investigations and detection-engineering exercises.

 ---

 # Key Investigation Takeaways

 * **Behavioral hunting can reveal credential dumping** without prior knowledge of the exact attacker filename, tool or directory.
-* **ProcessGuid matters** because it allows the analyst to establish that the same process instance accessed LSASS and created the dump.
+* **ProcessGuid correlation was critical** because process names alone may recur across multiple process instances, while the Sysmon ProcessGuid identifies the specific process instance involved in both the LSASS access and dump creation.
 * **Raw EventData matters** because underlying fields can preserve useful values and structure that rendered descriptions may simplify.
-* **Endpoint validation increases confidence** by confirming Sentinel observations against the actual Windows endpoint.
 * **LSASS dump exposure should trigger credential-reset consideration** during a real incident.
-* **LOLBins can form an attack chain**, including `rundll32.exe`, `certutil.exe`, `net.exe` and `reg.exe`.
+* Legitimate Windows utilities can be chained for malicious activity, as demonstrated by the use of `rundll32.exe`, `certutil.exe`, `net.exe` and `reg.exe` across different stages of the attack.
 * **Detection should prioritize behavior over fixed IOCs** wherever practical.
 * **Network telemetry should be interpreted carefully.** Event ID 3 can corroborate a connection while still lacking reliable process attribution.
-* **Defender prevention and Sentinel detection serve complementary purposes.** Endpoint protection may block the behavior, while SIEM telemetry provides investigation and correlation visibility.
+* **Endpoint prevention and SIEM detection address different stages of the response**.
+Defender can block the activity before the attack chain completes, while Sentinel can detect and correlate the underlying behavior from endpoint telemetry.
 * **Evidence must be distinguished from assumptions.** The investigation did not treat attempted network activity, file deletion or raw account fields as stronger evidence than the telemetry actually supported.

 ---

 # Conclusion

-Investigation 003 reconstructed a post-compromise credential-access sequence beginning with abuse of an already-elevated PowerShell session.

-The attacker created a working directory, identified LSASS, dumped its memory through `rundll32.exe` and `comsvcs.dll`, retrieved and executed KvcForensic, and subsequently created and privileged a local account.

-Sentinel hunting established the sequence through Sysmon process-access, file-creation, process, network and Registry telemetry together with Windows Security account-management telemetry.

-The same ProcessGuid correlated the LSASS access and dump creation, enabling a behavioral detection that does not depend on the exact LOLBin, filename, path or attacker IP.

-The investigation also demonstrated the difference between endpoint prevention and SIEM detection.
-Defender blocked the behavior under hardened conditions, while the controlled laboratory configuration allowed the complete chain to execute for telemetry analysis and detection engineering.

-The final detection therefore moves beyond the specific indicators used in the laboratory scenario and provides a foundation for identifying similar LSASS credential-access activity in future investigations.
+Investigation 003 reconstructed a post-compromise credential-access sequence involving **LSASS memory dumping, LOLBin abuse, credential analysis and local account manipulation**.
+Sysmon and Windows Security telemetry established the attack sequence, including the correlation between LSASS access and subsequent dump creation.

+The investigation demonstrated how **ProcessGuid-based behavioral correlation** can identify LSASS dumping without relying on the exact executable, filename, path or attacker infrastructure used in the simulation.
+Endpoint validation also confirmed that the captured LSASS memory contained credential-related material.

+The final Sentinel detection converts this investigation into a reusable behavioral analytic, while the Reality Check demonstrated that hardened Windows security controls can prevent the same attack chain before completion.